 Simplification of customs processes and documentation

-- Status: In implementation
+Status: In implementation

 WHAT WE ARE DOING

-- Customs procedures: Promoting the acceptance of copies instead of original documents during import procedures and enabling uniform documentation requirements for importation at all border posts.
+- Documentation requirements during import: enable uniform documentation requirements for importation at all border posts.

 HOW TO ENGAGE